yuvelq/TG_Count/README.md

 # TG Count
 - This script generates a PHP file with stats for the most used TG and the most seen callsings.
+- It works with FreeDMR logbook and also with 'lastheard.log' from HBMonV2, if you are running in separate servers.
 - It includes two templates located inside the templates file, you can choose wich of them you want to use in the configuration section of tgcount.py.
   - tgcount.php works with [HBMonv2](https://github.com/sp2ong/HBMonv2).
   - stand_alone.php is the standalone version.